When I moved to Prince Edward County a few years ago, I really didn’t know anything about it. Worse—I really thought I did.

 The County Regions

 Everything in Prince Edward County is far.
 What I mean here is that not only are your neighbours rarely stumbling distance away, but the route you have to travel to get from A to B is even further than the perceived distance because you have to drive around various geographic features or bodies of water.
 It’s fair to say that the County is about an hour across from East to West and the same from the southernmost point to edge of the North.
-This means that scheduling day trips and tours have to be carefully coordinated and it can take you more than half an hour to get Netflix snacks, depending on where you live.
+This means that scheduling day trips and tours have to be carefully coordinated and it can take you more than half an hour to get to the store for Netflix snacks (and another half hour home), depending on where you live.

 Lots of people break the County down in different ways, but this seems the most straightforward to us: